Maryery/nodepop-backend-avanzado/README.md

 <p>Backend to support a second-hand goods sales app.</p>

-## news of the advanced version
+## News of the Advanced Version

-* Advanced Nodepop is updated by incorporating the bootstrap template 'Freelancer'.
+* Advanced Nodepop, is updated by incorporating the bootstrap template 'Freelancer'.

-* Advanced Nodepop uses an .env file to store passwords and generally private information that is not updated in the repository.
+* Advanced Nodepop, uses an .env file to store passwords and generally private information, that is not updated in the repository.

+* Advanced Nodepop, converts the frontend of the ads in multi-language, it has a language selector, which can change from Spanish to English or vice versa.

 * Advanced Nodepop has photo upload for ads.
 Now Postman's POST requests, must be made of type 'form-data' and change the type of photo file.
 It goes from being a string (where the url was entered manually), to be a file that can be selected from Postman itself.